-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: LPSP Impact Conclusion GP EIR Impact Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update? -- ---------------------------------- ----------------------------- -- -- -- -- and a varied roof lines incentive, and require appropriate transitions to designated historic resources.
-To accomplish this, the CDSP Update generally implements the allowed density ranges and intensity set by the General Plan Land Use Diagram and regulates density within the maximum density studied by the General Plan EIR.
-As the proposed CDSP Update would align with and implement the General Plan, buildout of the CDSP Update would not significantly impact visual character or quality.
-Additionally, as indicated in the GP EIR, there are no designated state scenic highways located within the CDSP area.
-Therefore, the updates to the CDSP would result in no impact to state scenic highways.
+Are Any New Mitigation Measures Required for the LPSP? -- --------------------------- ----------------------------- --- -- --- --

 Furthermore, the current CEQA Guidelines Appendix G checklist also recommends considering a project's potential to conflict with applicable zoning and other regulations governing scenic quality if the project is located in an urbanized area.
-As discussed, the proposed CDSP updates include additional land use regulations and establish development/design standards.
-Similar to the General Plan Update, these CDSP updates would not significantly impact views of the San Gabriel Mountains and would improve the aesthetic quality of new development as well as help refine the existing character within the CDSP area through enhancements to the public realm.
-Therefore, impacts related to scenic quality would be less than significant with implementation of the CDSP Update.
+As discussed, the proposed LPSP updates include additional land use regulations and establish development/design standards.
+Similar to the General Plan Update, these LPSP updates would not significantly impact views of the San Gabriel Mountains and would improve the aesthetic quality of new development as well as help refine the existing character within the LPSP area through enhancements to the public realm.
+Therefore, impacts related to scenic quality would be less than significant with implementation of the LPSP.